 Short stays benefit the most.
 When you have just two or three days, the pass becomes a time protector.
 Hagia Sophia, Topkapi Palace, the Basilica cistern ticket with pass and the Bosphorus cruise with pass already fill most of a classic itinerary.

-Buying these separately comes close to or exceeds the Istanbul City Pass Classic price of €129.
+Buying these separately comes close to or exceeds the Istanbul City Pass Essential price of from €99.

 In a short visit, making even one booking mistake can eat half a day.
 MegaPass solves that.
 You pick your attractions ahead of time and flow through the city with fewer interruptions.